jo2lxq/wafl/WAFL-YOLO/README.md

 ### Visualization

-After training, `outputs` directory is made.
-(If the `outputs` directory already exists, a new directory named `outputs1` will be created.
-If `outputs1` exists, `outputs2` will be created, and so on).
-It includes the results of training.
+The `outputs` directory includes the results of training.
 If you want to visualize the trends in mAP, you can run `mAP_plot.py` like:

 ```
 python ./utils/bin/mAP_plot.py --dirname "outputs"